kubernetes/website/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

 `AdmissionWebhookMatchConditions` to be explicitly enabled before this feature can be used.
 {{< /note >}}

-Match conditions can be added to webhooks for additional fine-grained request filtering using [CEL expressions](/docs/reference/using-api/cel/).
+Match conditions can be added to webhooks for fine-grained request filtering (in conjunction with match rules, objectSelectors and namespaceSelectors) using [CEL expressions](/docs/reference/using-api/cel/).
 All match conditions must evaluate to true for the webhook to be called.